WiMAX Industry

 Fixed or Mobile WiMAX

-Worldwide and Regional WiMAX
+Worldwide & Regional WiMAX

 Wireless WiMAX